johnsutor/leetcode-study-tool/README.md

 [![PyPi](https://img.shields.io/pypi/v/leetcode-study-tool)](https://pypi.org/project/leetcode-study-tool/)
 ![contributions welcome](https://img.shields.io/badge/contributions-welcome-blue.svg?style=flat)

-This package provides a command-line tool for interracting with Leetcode to create flashcards for study, which can then be imported into Anki.
-Currently, this tool supports taking in a list of URLs and outputting problems in a format that can be imported to Anki.
+This package lets you get grokking as quickly as possible with Leetcode.
+It provides a command-line tool for interracting with Leetcode to create flashcards for study, which can then be imported into Anki.
+Currently, this tool supports taking in a list of  or popular study sets (including the [Blind 75](https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-75-LeetCode-Questions-to-Save-Your-Time-OaM1orEU), [Grind 75](https://www.techinterviewhandbook.org/grind75), and [Neetcode 150](https://neetcode.io/practice)) and outputting problems in a format that can be imported to Anki.
 These cards include three fields:
 1. The front of the study card, containing the question ID, Title, URL, and problem description
 2. The publicly available solutions (and NeetCode solution, if available)